TKA0329/mini-gpt-from-scratch/readme.md

 - No reinforcement learning or instruction tuning
 - No evaluation on downstream benchmarks

-This project is intended as a learning and research exercise rather than a production model.
+This project is intended as a learning project rather than a production model.

 ## Samples
 - Reflect the overall tonality of the training texts